guardian/techtime/Coding Challenges/20180907-Weekly/readme.md

 After `submit`, you indicate your name, like, say, "pascal.honore".
 Try and use the same name during the entire duration of the game.
 Then you specify the `mapId`, this to ensure that you do not submit a solution for the wrong map.
 Then you list the points by giving their labels separated by comas.

 When you submit a solution the server will compute the length of the path specified by your sequence.
-You should try and minimise that path.
+You should try and minimise that path, and again all the points should be in your path.

 ### Scoring